JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 Mathematicians got along just fine with potential infinity for a long time.

-The reluctance to embrace actual infinity changed drastically in the 1800's when in became clear that individual real numbers required actual infinity.
+The reluctance to embrace actual infinity changed drastically in the 1800's when it became clear that individual real numbers required actual infinity.
 At the same time, it became clear how unintuitive infinite sets can be.
 Georg Cantor and his explorations of trigonometric series led the math world into a renewed [debate](https://www.smbc-comics.com/comic/how-math-works) about actual infinity.